 What causes coeliac disease?

 Coeliac disease is caused by an abnormal reaction by your immune system to the protein gluten, but it isn't well understood why this sensitivity develops.

-- In coeliac disease, damage of the villi can lead to nutritional deficiencies (low levels) of iron, folic acid and calcium.
+- Damage of the villi can lead to nutritional deficiencies – low levels of iron, folic acid and calcium.

-If undiagnosed, the condition can cause long-term poor health and other less common effects such as:
+If undiagnosed, the condition can cause long-term poor health and other less common effects including:

 - osteoporosis (due to reduced dietary calcium absorption)